astro-mat/polymatBuilds/_builds/HomeCinema.md

 ![Projector Screen]({{ "/assets/images/DIYHomeCinema/HomeCinema2.jpg" | relative_url }})

-I cut rails and drilld holes at either end to contain an aluminium bushing to act as an axle on the top ones.
+I cut rails and drilled holes at either end to contain an aluminium bushing to act as an axle on the top ones.
 I sandwiched the screen top and bottom between the rails

 ![Projector Screen axle]({{ "/assets/images/DIYHomeCinema/HomeCinema4.jpg" | relative_url }})